bixb922/crank-organ/doc-software/README.md

 You select if you will have a microphone, crank sensor, neopixel led or touchpad button installed, and which GPIO ports will be assigned to them.

-If present, it's best to have microphone on pin 4, either touchpad or crank sensor on pin 5.
-Only certain pins of the ESP32-S3 support touchpad and analog-digital conversion.
+Available GPIO ports for each function are shown on the Pinout page, see [here](#available-gpio-pins).

 Most ESP32-S3 boards have a "neopixel" RGB LED, also known as WS2812 LED either on pin 38 or 48.
 See the vendor's description or schematic, or try with both values.
 You can use the Pin and MIDI Configuration page to redefine the pin number.
 The default pin number is 48.
+Sometimes the LED is disconnected and you need to solder a bridge on the DEVKIT-C board.

 If you don't have a microphone, leave the pin definition blank to tell the software to ignore the microphone.
 The same applies to all sensors.